If you haven’t adopted IVR scripts yet, your inbound call workflow probably looks something like this:

 Improve your team’s call flow with OpenPhone

-A good IVR is an absolute must for your call flows to build better relationships with your customers.
+A good IVR is an absolute must for your call flows and call flow scripts to build better relationships with your customers.
 Setting it up effectively can boost your CX by automatically distributing calls to the right teammate(s), sharing information faster, and ultimately serving customers quicker.

 With OpenPhone, you can easily set up a unique IVR for each number in your workspace (including US or Canadian local numbers and North American toll-free numbers).
 You can type out the script for a text-to-speech reading, record a greeting yourself, or upload an audio file to feature a professional voice.